vendia/blog/posts/2022-01-04-azure-eventing.md

 * A `Distributor` AWS Node (`us-west-2`)
 * A `Retailer` Azure Node (`eastus`)

 This is accomplished using a `registration.json` file that defines one Node per Uni participant.
-Each Node definition includes a `csp` (short for Cloud Service Provider) and a `region`, which is [unique to each CSP](https://www.vendia.net/docs/share/cli/guide#supported-cloud-platforms-and-regions).
+Each Node definition includes a `csp` (short for cloud service provider) and a `region`, which is [unique to each CSP](https://www.vendia.net/docs/share/cli/guide#supported-cloud-platforms-and-regions).
 Using the example below, we're able to provision a multi-cloud, multi-region Uni that connects all three participants in just about 5 minutes.

 > Note: Please refer to our docs for more information about the modeling Uni participants using [a registration file](https://www.vendia.net/docs/share/uni-creation#registration-file) or modeling data using [a schema file](https://www.vendia.net/docs/share/data-modeling#sample-registration-files).